f5devcentral/f5-agility-labs-nginx/docs/class14/module1/module1.rst

     .. image:: ../images/image-15.png

-2. Under Lab Links, click the **NIM** link to open NIM in a new tab.
+2. Under Lab Links, click the **NGINX Instance Manager** link to open NIM in a new tab.

     .. image:: ../images/image-26.png